Motimate/hutch-retry/README.md

 ## Requirements

-- `hutch 1.1.1` - this library use monkey patch to add retry mechanism
+- `hutch 1.1.1` - this library uses monkey patch to add retry mechanism

 ## Installation

-Install the gem and add to the application's Gemfile by executing:
+Install the gem and add it to the application's Gemfile by executing:

     $ bundle add hutch-retry